Are you sure?

 Are you reliable, a self-starter and able to work with minimal supervision?

-Do you have excellent time management?
+Do you have excellent time-management skills?
 Are you an organized person?

 You might want to look at these similar trades as well;